What Is Prostatitis?

 - Alpha blockers. to relax the bladder neck and the muscle fibres to ease symptoms, such as painful urination

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) might reduce discomfort

-If they don't eliminate the bacteria Prostatitis might recur or be difficult to treat (Chronic Bacterial Prostatitis).
+If treatment does not eliminate the bacteria, prostatitis might recur or be difficult to treat (chronic bacterial prostatitis).